A Complete Guide to PPC Ad Formats

 Local Service Ads

-Local Service Ads are the new kids on the block, and only open to a select few verticals and markets.
-As of this writing, they’re only available for:
+Local Service Ads are the new kids on the block, and only open to select verticals and markets, though they’re moving closer to nationwide in the U.S.A.

+The list is ever-expanding, and now covers most basic services you could possibly imagine

 However, it’s expected many more household services will be rolled out over the next year.